 How to Identify Signs of Wildlife Infestation in Your Home

-To ensure that you have a safe and healthy living environment it is important to know to identify signs of wildlife infestation.
-Since urban areas are spreading, wildlife incursion is becoming more commonplace, with the potential for health hazards and property damage.
+To ensure a safe and healthy living environment, it is important to know how to identify signs of wildlife infestation.
+As urban areas expand, wildlife incursions are becoming more common, posing potential health hazards and property damage.
 Here are the signs of wildlife invasion.

 Physical Damage to Property

 Visible damage to your property is one of the most telling signs of wildlife infestation.
-Check for gnawed wires, chewed insulation or torn shingles.
-These damages are often caused from animals seeking shelter such as rodents, raccoons or squirrels.
+Check for gnawed wires, chewed insulation, or torn shingles.
+These damages are often caused by animals seeking shelter, such as rodents, raccoons, or squirrels.
 Regular inspections of your home will help you catch these signs early before they cause even more destruction.

 Unusual Noises